-Hertz invented the low-floor passenger bus that you are familiar with riding at airports to the off-site rental facility.
-The low floor and additional space reduced loading time, increased passenger access, and were at first exclusive to Hertz.
+Hertz invented the low-floor passenger bus that are common shuttle vehicles at airports to the off-site rental facility.
+The low floor and additional space reduced loading time, increased passenger access and were at first exclusive to Hertz.

-Avis was the first company to rent cars at airport locations - at Willow Run Airport in Detroit in 1946!
+Avis was the first to rent cars at airports.

-Advantage's founders originally named it $3.99 Car Rentals.
-They started to regret that after inflation took its toll.
-AutoSlash does occasionally find rates that low though!
+Once upon a time, Advantage was called $3.99 Car Rentals.
+The founders started to regret that after inflation took its toll.